David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - If you're clinging to your code like a dev from 5 years ago, try to visualize those who refused to use a calculator in favour of 'pen and paper' when it was invented.

 **_My Practices (for the record)_**
-- My own writing for Blog's or README's is usually left as-is, unless I lose whole chunks or need it put into a table.
+- My own writing for Blog's or README's is usually left as-is, unless I lose whole chunks or need it put into a table/diagram.
-- I use AI for all my learning, and when it's especially insightful I'll add it's own sections to my documentation (as you've seen).
+- I use AI for all my learning, and when it's especially insightful, I'll add it's own sections to my documentation (as you've seen).
-- As for coding, I use it in all elements, but it is critical (for projects of this size) to understand every line of code, only _the human_ can steer it towards their vision.
+- For coding I mostly use 'a' in the section above.
+Going pure vibe is good for small projects or if your python is rusty but big projects like this require code-understanding.
 - I put in 100's of hours testing into my projects, AI is of limited help at runtime until it gets the ability to view the screen as we do.
 - If you see a 'mermaid diagram', it's done by GPT.
 - Note: I'm currently testing the new [Pycharm AI Dev Environment](https://lp.jetbrains.com/pycharm-for-ai-engineers/?utm_source=product&utm_medium=link&utm_campaign=PY&utm_content=2025.2) and will update accordingly.